 There are several ways to get to the event which takes place within the Ashton Court Estate.
 There is no admission fee to enter the event, but you do need to pay if you park.

 There are large parking lots located within Ashton Court Estate that are used to accommodate Balloon Fiesta visitors.
-The cost of a parking spot the main parking lot in 2018 ranges from £11 to £22 with the most expensive spots being nearest the event entrance.
-The parking tickets are valid for the entire day whether you go in the morning, evening, or both.
+The cost of parking ranges from about £15 to £30 (plus booking fee), with special offers sometimes available for those who purchase their parking tickets early.